5 things you need to know about the vacuum cleaners energy label

 The label also tells you how noisy each vacuum cleaner is using dB (decibels).
 This scale isn't linear, so a vacuum cleaner with a rating of 80dB is likely to be twice as loud as one with a rating of 70dB, and will be roughly equivalent to standing near a busy road.

-From 1 September 2017, the energy label will implement a new, tougher maximum power level of 900W, cut the maximum noise level to 80dB and require vacuum cleaners to pass two durability tests - one on the hose and another on the motor.
-The ratings on the label will now range from A+++ through to G, rather than simply A to G, to allow for more differentiation.
+From 1 September 2017, the energy label introduced a tougher maximum power level of 900W, cut the maximum noise level to 80dB and requires vacuum cleaners to pass two durability tests - one on the hose and another on the motor.
+The ratings on the label now range from A+++ through to G, rather than simply A to G, to allow for more differentiation.

-The durability tests will assess how resistant the flexible hose on vacuums is to splitting or breaking, and how well the motor stands up to repeated use.
+The durability tests assesses how resistant the flexible hose on vacuums is to splitting or breaking, and how well the motor stands up to repeated use.

 Has the energy label made vacuum cleaners worse?